Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Produced by the Yum!
 Center for Global Franchise Excellence at the University of Louisville, Franchise U! brings an academic yet accessible approach to the franchise world.
 Hosted by Dr. Kathy Gosser, the show features interviews with scholars, franchise owners, C-suite executives, support specialists and students, offering well-researched, data-driven insights.

-What makes this podcast unique is its blend of education and industry practice.
-It’s perfect for listeners who want to take a more analytical look at franchising or learn about it in a broader business context.
+What sets this podcast apart is its blend of rigorous academic research and real-world industry practice.
+It’s a strong fit for listeners who want to take a more analytical approach to franchising or understand it within a broader business and economic context.

 Franchise Secrets

 Hosted by franchise investor and coach Erik Van Horn, Franchise Secrets focuses on wealth-building strategies through franchising.
-The podcast goes beyond surface-level discussions, diving deep into franchise ownership, absentee models and franchise investing.
-With interviews from high-performing franchisees and expert advisors, the show provides actionable insights for those looking to scale quickly or maximize returns.
+The podcast goes well beyond surface-level discussions, diving into franchise ownership, absentee models and franchise investing.

 FYIDid you know